msnehagup/biztalk-docs/biztalk/install-and-config-guides/configure-biztalk-server.md

     | --- | --- |
     |Enable BizTalk TMS | Check this if you want enable BizTalk TMS. |
     |Service accounts | Specify the account used to run TMS service.|

->[NOTE]
->TMS is recommanded to configure only on one server in a BizTalk Group.

 ### Apply your configuration